| |

 |

-really pleased we got in touch with you, your visit did teach us a
+pleased we got in touch with you, your visit did teach us a lot and

 thanks Barry Lisa and family (Brin) 2007